matiastamsi/tiralabra/documentation/design_document.md

 # Design document

+__Disclaimer:__ This document is written before an actual implementation.
+To see updated information and correct analyzing, see the [Implementation document](https://github.com/matiastamsi/tiralabra/blob/main/documentation/implementation_document.md)

 I'm implementing a substitution cipher solver that tries to solve a cipher by backtracking while using the frequencies of each letter in English and comparing possible combinations to a trie that is formed based on a dictionary.

 The program needs a wide English dictionary that it uses while running.
 It takes a cipher as an input.